-- Sit with the children as they work and listen to their language as they discuss the concepts of small, medium, and large. - Engage them in conversation regarding observable attributes such as big, bigger, biggest; small, smaller, smallest; long, longer, longest; short, shorter, shortest. - Encourage children to use relative position terms such as The roof is on top of the house and I am next to the house.
+- Sit with the children as they work and listen to their language as they discuss the concepts of small, medium, and large. - Engage them in conversation regarding observable attributes such as big, bigger, biggest; small, smaller, smallest; long, longer, longest; short, shorter, shortest. - Encourage children to use relative position terms such as the roof is on top of the house, the house is under the roof, and I am in the house. - Discuss natural resources that may be used in building homes, such as wood, bricks, glass, cement and metals.